fernandollisboa/claide-api-fork/README.md

 # cLaIdeApi

-### Run with docker
+### Run with Docker

 First of all create and fill `.env.prod` file as shown in `.env.example`.
-After that all you have to do is run the following command:
+After that you have to check if the port setting in the `docker-compose.yml` file is acording with your `.env.prod`.
+Now, all you have to do is run the following command:

 ```
 docker compose up